pipidog/MLclass/README.md

   <img src="./others/keras-tensorflow-logo.jpg">
 </p>

-# What is this?
+# Welcome to Deep Learning Zoo
-This repo is the course website of my deep learning class: Deep Learning Zoo at Physics Department, UC Davis.
+This repo is the course website of my deep learning class: **Deep Learning Zoo** at Physics Department, UC Davis.
 Each week I will introduce several deep learning topics, from beginning to advanced.
 Participants are mostly PhD students or researchers who want to use deep learning techniques in their research fields.